Hannibal was just hanging up the phone as BA came in, looking somewhat alarmed.

 "I don't know.
 I don't know if he'd thank me or hate me.
 Some day, maybe.
 Maybe ask him what he would've done, what he would've wanted.
 When I hear that, then I'll know."

 BA nodded again, and they left the apartment.
 Twenty minutes later they were at the hospital, heading for Face's room.

 He was sleeping when they arrived, as usual, and they sat quietly on either side of the bed.
 BA picked up the Popular Mechanics he'd left there the day before and read that.
 Hannibal just sat, watching the machines, looking at the man in the bed, staring out of the window.
 He still had a hard time believing Face was alive.
 No wonder Murdock was shaky on that.
 They had come so close...and not only at the camp.
 Hell, Face had only been moved out of the ICU the day before, nearly a week after being admitted.
 The doctors still weren't totally happy with his progress, but they weren't as concerned as they had been.

 So far, they'd been able to save the leg, too.
 He had two steel rods in there now, but the doctors said once it was healed, it would be just as strong as ever.
 There was still a chance the infection would make a comeback, but they were pumping him full of drugs to try and prevent that, and were optimistic.

 It was going to take a long time before Face was himself again, that they knew.
 It wasn't just a matter of the leg.
 He'd almost had a complete system shutdown, and he would have to take it easy in a number of areas for a while.
 And then start building himself back up again.
 That was okay.
-They'd have all the time in the world, once they were home.
+They had all the time in the world.

 He looked up when he heard a sigh coming from the bed.
 Face had his eyes open, looking lazily around the room.
 He saw Hannibal, and smiled tiredly.
 Hannibal grinned back.